iturov/rov2021_mate/MISSIONS/SubwayCar/README.md

 ### Using Kmeans To Get Color Value.
 ![Using Kmeans](https://github.com/iturov/rov2021_mate/blob/missions/MISSIONS/SubwayCar/images/kmeansedited.png)

-After this we use Kmeans algoritm to find the colors on each side of the surfaces to match them.
-We use K=1 and then delete the white color, giving us the remaining color.
+Kmeans algorithm can be used to find the colors on each side of the surfaces.
+As seen in the figure the brown rectangles are given as borders for KMeans.
+We use K=2 to get the desierd color and white.
+Deleting white color, gives us the remaining desired color.
+This is done for each side that has color on it of 5 surfaces.

 ### Using Pixel Location To Get Color Value.